R3DRUN3/centos_ansible_provisioning/readme.md

 ## Prerequisites
 This code has been tested on a `windows 11` host with `vagrant` version `2.2.19`.

-By making use of the `Ansible Local` Vagrant Provider we are able to provision the guest using Ansible playbooks by executing ansible-playbook directly on the guest machine.
+By making use of the `Ansible Local` Vagrant provisioner we are able to provision the guest using Ansible playbooks by executing ansible-playbook directly on the guest machine.

 Followings are the required Vagrant Plugins: